Parallel voting: Compared to MMP and AMS

 Japan, and subsequently Thailand and Russia adopted a parallel system to provide incentives for greater party cohesiveness.
 The party is sure to elect the candidates at the top of its list, guaranteeing safe seats for the leadership.
 By contrast, under the MMP or AMS system a party that does well in the local seats will not need or receive any compensatory list seats, so the leadership might have to run in the local seats.

 Certain types of AMS can be made de facto parallel systems by tactical voting and parties using decoy lists, which (other) MMP systems generally avoid.
 This specific type of tactical voting does not occur in parallel voting systems as there is no interaction between its systems to exploit in a way that makes it irrelevant.
 However, other types of tactical voting (such as compromising) are more relevant under parallel voting, than under AMS, and are virtually irrelevant under MMP.
 Tactical voting by supporters of larger parties in favour of allied smaller parties close to a threshold, to help their entry to parliament are a possibility in any parallel, AMS or MMP system with an electoral threshold.

 Parallel systems support the creation of single-party majorities more often than MMP or AMS systems, this may be a positive or a negative depending on the view of the voter.

 Use

 Current use

 Parallel voting is currently used in the following countries:

 Philippines

 The Philippines' electoral system for Congress is an exceptional case.
 Political parties running for party-list seats are legally required to be completely separate from those running in constituency seats.
-Furthermore, political parties are capped at 3 seats (out of 61).
+Furthermore, political parties are capped at 3 seats (out of 20% of seats, or about 60 seats).
 As a result, the mixed-member system utilized in the Philippines is not representative at all of the share of the vote that "normal" political parties obtain (even amongst mixed-member majoritarian systems), let alone for those in full proportional representation systems.